The Engagement Model

 Phase 3

-The exit is planned from the start.
-During the final phase, I shift from doing to teaching.
-Documenting decisions, pairing with the person who'll own the architecture after me, and making sure the patterns I've established are understood, not just implemented.
+I plan my exit from day zero.
+During the final phase I shift from doing to teaching.
+Documenting decisions, pairing with the person who will own the architecture after me, and making sure the patterns I have established are understood, not just implemented.

-The test is simple: can the team continue at the same velocity without me?
+The test is simple: can the team continue at the same quality without me?
 If yes, the engagement was successful.
-If no, I haven't done my job.
+If no, I have not done my job.

 What You Get

-• An honest diagnostic that identifies root causes, even when they're not what you expected to hear
+• An honest diagnostic that identifies root causes, even when they are not what you expected to hear

-• Architectural decisions informed by 15+ years of seeing what works and what fails at scale
+• Decisions informed by 15+ years of seeing what works and what fails at scale across automotive, telecommunications, manufacturing, smart energy, and AI-driven products

 • Patterns and processes that outlast the engagement

-• A team that's stronger, more confident, and fully equipped to continue without me
+• A team that is stronger, more confident, and fully equipped to continue without me

 • Knowledge transfer that sticks.
 I train the people I work with so they own the architecture, not just inherit it